-- Early Substance Use Tobacco or marijuana use at an early age (12- 18 years of age) is a risk factor for continued use as an adult. - Prepregnancy Substance Use Alcohol and drug use prior to pregnancy is a predictor of continued use during pregnancy. - Demographic Characteristics Use and substance choice vary by demographic group: Substance use after pregnancy is more likely for Native Americans and African - Substance use after pregnancy is more likely for Native Americans and African Americans. - ${\odot}$ African American women and economically disadvantaged women are more likely to use illicit substances, particularly cocaine. - ${\odot}$ White women and women with higher education levels are more likely to use alcohol.

-Trauma - Substance use is increased among women who:

-- Were raised by parents who abused substances. - Have experienced physical and/or sexual abuse. - Have experienced intimate partner violence.

-Mental Health - Women with a diagnosis of substance use or chemical dependency may have one or more psychiatric disorders.
+- Early Substance Use Tobacco or marijuana use at an early age (12- 18 years of age) is a risk factor for continued use as an adult. - Prepregnancy Substance Use Alcohol and drug use prior to pregnancy is a predictor of continued use during pregnancy. - Demographic Characteristics Use and substance choice vary by demographic group: - Substance use after pregnancy is more likely for Native Americans and African Americans. - African American women and economically disadvantaged women are more likely to use illicit substances, particularly cocaine. - White women and women with higher education levels are more likely to use alcohol. - Trauma Substance use is increased among women who: - Were raised by parents who abused substances. - Have experienced physical and/or sexual abuse. - Have experienced intimate partner violence. - Mental Health Women with a diagnosis of substance use or chemical dependency may have one or more psychiatric disorders.